Monday - Friday

 July 1 - Valuation Date:

-Real property price level for the assessment cycle is frozen as of this date.
+Real property income level for the assessment cycle is frozen as of this date.

 January 1 though March 1 - Exemption Filing Period:

 This is the period during which exemption applications can be filed for the coming tax year.
 No exemptions can be accepted after March 1, and all approved exemptions filed during this period begin on the following July 1.

 March 1 - Taxable Status Date:

 The ownership and actual physical condition of the real property as of this date are assessed (valued) for the July 1 final tax roll.

 The assessor completes, certifies, and files a tax roll containing assessed values for each property in the assessing unit.

 The Board of Assessment Review meets to hear assessment complaints.
 Last day property owners may file a formal complaint seeking reduction in their tentative assessments.